bwesterb/tkbd/README.md

 Changelog
 ---------
+* 0.3.0
+  * Feature: add tags.
+This will allow multiple `screens' running on the same tkbd.
 * 0.2.4
   * Fix: keep mirror running if master is down for a while
   * Fix: ignore PCs with names ending with `docent'